 nanoSoC Test/development Board

 A physical test environment is required for ASIC devices fabricated following tape out.
-The nanoSoC test board needs to provide a complete test environment for ASIC designs based on the nanoSoC reference design and enable showcase of any custom designs that utilise it.
+The nanoSoC test board provides a complete test environment for ASIC designs based on the nanoSoC reference design and enables the showcase of any custom designs that utilise it.
 Reviewing the function of nanoSoC identifies a number of design criteria for the test board:

 Latest Collaborative Projects